-On behalf of Kadish & Anthony Law Group posted in Commercial Real Estate Transactions on Friday, February 14, 2020.
+On behalf of Kadish & Associates Law Group posted in Commercial Real Estate Transactions on Friday, February 14, 2020.

 Before you purchase a property for your business, you must ensure that it is a good fit for your company.
 There are several factors that you have to think about when you’re doing this.
 One of the first things that you need to look at is the location of the business, which can have a big impact on whether you can get customers to come to your location.